spellshift/realm/docs/_docs/user-guide/terminology.md

 ### Agent

-An Agent is a type of implant which retrieves execution instructions by connecting to our backend infrastructure (calling back) and querying for new tasks.
+An agent is a compiled program.

 ### Beacon

-A Beacon is a running instance of an Agent.
-A Host may have multiple active Beacons that use the same underlying Agent.
+A Beacon is an instance of an Agent running in a process.
+Beacons are the underlying unit that can be tasked with instructions to execute.

+### Host

+Hosts are in-scope systems for the current engagement.
+A host can have multiple beacons which can execute instructions provided by tomes.

+### Quest

+Quests enable multi-beacon managment by taking a list of beacons and executing a tome with customized parameters against them.
+A quest is made up of tasks assocaited with a single beacon.

 ### Task

-A Task represents a set of instructions for an Agent to perform.
-For example, listing files could be a Task.
-When listing files across various Beacons, one Task per Beacon will be created for tracking the individual execution output.

-### Quest

-A Quest represents a collection of tasks, each with a unique host.
-This is how Realm enables multi-host management.
+A task is a single instance of a tome plus its parameters executed against a single beacon.

 ### Eldritch